 Check out their website for other discounts, including elderly and service men discounts.

-There is a lot of walking to be done on board so make sure you wear sturdy and comfortable shoes.
+There is a lot of walking to be done on board so make sure you wear comfortable shoes.
 The ramps are also wide enough to accommodate wheelchairs.

 Have you been to Scotland?
 Did you visit the HMS Britannia?
 If so, did you enjoy it.
 If not, would you care to visit for a glimpse into royal life?